Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - Data that supports research findings and may include databases, spreadsheets, tables, raw transaction logs, etc.
      -

-   * - RESTful COUNTER_SUSHI API
+   * - RESTful COUNTER API
-     - A RESTful implementation of SUSHI automation intended to return COUNTER Release 5 reports and snippets of COUNTER usage in JSON format.
+     - A RESTful implementation of automation intended to return COUNTER Release 5 reports and snippets of COUNTER usage in JSON format.
 RESTful is based on representational state transfer (REST) technology, an architectural style and approach to communications often used in web services development.
      -

    * - Robot